ionos-cloud/terraform-provider-ionoscloud/docs/resources/server_boot_device_selection.md

 - `datacenter_id` - (Required)[string] The ID of a Virtual Data Center.
 - `server_id` - (Required)[string] The ID of a server.
 - `boot_device_id` - (Optional)[string] The ID of a bootable device such as a volume or an image data source.
-I f this field is omitted from the configuration, the VM will be restarted with no primary boot device, and it will enter the PXE shell for network booting.
+If this field is omitted from the configuration, the VM will be restarted with no primary boot device, and it will enter the PXE shell for network booting.
 ***Note***: If the network booting process started by the PXE shell fails, the VM will still boot into the image of the attached storage as a fallback.
-This behavior imitates the "Boot from Network" option from DCC.
+This behavior imitates the "Boot from Network" option from [DCD](https://dcd.ionos.com/).